Yes, Colorado is a no-fault state which means the court will not see fault in either party regardless of bad behavior.

 - A no fault state often means a more cost-effective outcome for the divorce. – fault divorces can become expensive depending on how long the process lasts

 - Financial assets are usually divided more fairly

 - Parental rights and visitation is typically shared among both parties

 - Less paperwork overall during the Colorado divorce process

 - Couples do not have to blame each other for their divorce to become final

 Why do I need a Divorce Lawyer?

 Although Colorado is a no-fault divorce state and the divorce process is “easier” then in a fault state, there is still complex paperwork involved that must be filed.
-Not only does a divorce lawyer help you complete those vital documents, but your lawyer will ensure that your rights are protected.
+Not only does a divorce lawyer help you complete those vital documents, but will also guide you through the steps to file for divorce, and ensure that your rights are protected.
 In the case of a divorce that is contested and both parties do not agree, the lawyers can mediate and speak on their client’s behalf without undue stress to any children or the clients themselves.